Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Multi-server Queueing Model with No Waiting Room

 From \eqref{solution_MLE}, the maximum likelihood estimate $\hat{\mu}_n$ is the solution to the following equation:

-where $g\left(t,m,\mu\right):=\frac{mt\exp\left(-\mu t\right)}{1-\exp\left(-\mu t\right)}$ and $h\left(t,n,\mu\right):=nt$.
+where $g\left(t,m,\mu\right):=\tfrac{mt\exp\left(-\mu t\right)}{1-\exp\left(-\mu t\right)}$ and $h\left(t,n,\mu\right):=nt$.
 It is easy to verify that $\sum_{i=1}^{n} g\left(T_i,M_i,{\mu}\right)$ is a positive and decreasing function of $\mu$.
 Moreover, $\lim_{\mu \to 0 } \; \sum_{i=1}^{n} g\left(T_i,M_i,{\mu}\right)= +\infty$ and $\lim_{\mu \to + \infty } \sum_{i=1}^{n} g\left(T_i,M_i,{\mu}\right)= 0$.
 Since $\sum_{i=1}^{n} h\left(T_i,N_i,\mu\right)$ is a positive constant independent of $\mu$, \Cref{sol_2} has a unique positive solution $\hat{\mu}_n$.
 However, given the simple set of optimal policies for our problem, we do not need to solve this equation to determine our policy.
 For a given estimate $\hat{\mu}_n$, the optimal policy only requires a comparison of $\hat{\mu}_n$ and $c/R$, and, based on the properties of $g$ and $h$, to compare $\hat{\mu}_n$ with $c/R$, it suffices to compare $\sum_{i=1}^{n} g\left(T_i,M_i,c/R\right)$ with $\sum_{i=1}^{n} h\left(T_i,N_i,c/R\right)$.

-\subsection{The Learning Algorithm}
+\subsubsection{The Learning Algorithm}

-The discussion at the end of the previous subsection leads to the following two cases: \begin{enumerate}[wide, labelindent=0pt] \item $\sum_{i=1}^{n} g\left(T_i,M_i,c/R\right)>\sum_{i=1}^{n} h\left(T_i,N_i,c/R\right)$ implies that $\hat{\mu}_n> c/R$. \item $\sum_{i=1}^{n} g\left(T_i,M_i,c/R\right)\leq \sum_{i=1}^{n} h\left(T_i,N_i,c/R\right)$ implies that $\hat{\mu}_n\leq c/R$. \end{enumerate} In Case \ref{case_1_MLE}, the MLE indicates that the \textit{always admit if room} policy is optimal.
+The discussion at the end of the previous subsection leads to the following two cases: \begin{enumerate}[wide, labelindent=0pt] \item $\sum_{i=1}^{n} g\left(T_i,M_i,c/R\right)>\sum_{i=1}^{n} h\left(T_i,N_i,c/R\right)$ implies that $\hat{\mu}_n> c/R$. \item $\sum_{i=1}^{n} g\left(T_i,M_i,c/R\right)\leq \sum_{i=1}^{n} h\left(T_i,N_i,c/R\right)$ implies that $\hat{\mu}_n\leq c/R$. \end{enumerate} In Case \ref{case_1_MLE}, the MLE indicates the \textit{always admit if room} policy is optimal.
 In our proposed policy, we follow the MLE whenever Case \ref{case_1_MLE} applies and admit the arrival (if there is a free server).
 In contrast to Case \ref{case_1_MLE}, the MLE in Case \ref{case_2_MLE} suggests blocking all arrivals.
 However, if we follow the MLE in both cases, we may falsely identify the service rate and incur linear regret.
-In particular, using the optimal policy in Case \ref{case_2_MLE} results in no arrivals and new samples of the system.
-Thus, to ensure that learning continues in Case \ref{case_2_MLE}, our proposed policy will not use the certainty equivalent control with some small probability that converges to zero.
-Based on this discussion, we introduce \Cref{alg1} for optimal dispatch in an Erlang-B queueing system with unknown service rate.
+Notably, using the optimal policy in Case \ref{case_2_MLE} results in no arrivals and new system samples.
+Thus, in Case \ref{case_2_MLE}, our policy will not use the certainty equivalent control with a small probability that converges to 0.
+Finally, we introduce \Cref{alg1} for optimal dispatch in an Erlang-B system with unknown service rate.
+Notice that when $N=0$, the boundary value $\mu^*$ is equal to $c/R$.